b0bh00d/Newsroom/README.md

 to make (e.g., I don't like the available "entry" types for use with incremental log monitoring).

-In other words, don't be surprised if I change something later that might end up being incompatible with your established Stories.
+In other words, I'll try my best to provide a migration path, but don't be surprised if I change something later that might end up being incompatible with your established Stories.

 Some things are not yet hooked up.
 For example, auto-start does not yet work.